 Will I be at a disadvantage if I decide not to submit standardized test scores?

-No. There will be no negative impact on your application, and you will be considered for merit scholarships.
+No. There will be no negative impact on your application.

 Why would a student submit standardized test scores if they don’t have to?